arkbig/devbase/README.md

 # devbase

-Development base environment using Docker containers.
+Development base environment stack using Docker containers.
 Using Traefik with TLS, Dnsmasq, Exim4 and Mailhog.

 I have confirmed that it works with Colima on macOS and WSL2 on Windows 10.
 It will probably work on Linux as well.